 Query Documentation Of Installed RPM Package

-Documentation of an installed Rpm package can be get like below.
+Documentation of an installed Rpm package can get like below.
 It is similar to finding Rpm package name from a file.

 $ rpm -qdf /bin/bash